vStone/puppet-model/PUPPET-TREE-LAYOUT.md

     who's gonna do Debian packages?
 * Required set of files
   * ?? whatever you want I suppose.
 Whatever you need :)
+* Package naming/versioning.

+  The environment name will be build with the following logic in mind:
+  * Is this a git repository?
+If not, you should provide the environment name yourself.
+  * We're NOT on the master branch?
+If not, we will use the branch name as the environment name.
+If a tag is set on the branch, we will append it to the environment name (ex: <branch name>-<branch tag>).
+The version will be the one provided or the default version '1.0'.
+  * On the master branch?
+    * A git tag has been set?
+Well, you should really do this.
+      We'll warn about this and set the environment name to master.
+    * You have a git tag, this will be the environment name.
+The version will be the version provided or the default version '1.0'.